alexandrelamberty/dotfiles/README.md

 ## TODO

 - [ ] Split this configuration into git branches?
+- [ ] Refactor installation from Stow to custom?
 - [ ] Clean fonts, add wallpapers, icons and sounds
 - [ ] Check for security issues, mutt and others need credential

+## Requirements

+> This configuration is based to run on an Arch Linux operating system.

+You will need to have Pacman installed on your system.
+See ´pacman-packages.txt´ used by the ´install.sh´ scripts to install the listed pacman packages.

+## Installation

+Run the ´install.sh´ script.
+´´´bash
+./install.sh
+´´´

+## Configuration

+## Architecture

 ## Base tools